Named after one of our early benefactors, the Constantin College of Liberal Arts offers

 business program.
 The college was renamed in 2013 to the Satish & Yasmin Gupta College

 of Business.
-It has been accredited by the AACSBand has been designated as a Center of Academic Excellence by the National Security
+All of UD’s business programs are accredited by AACSB and has been designated as a Center of Academic Excellence by the National Security

-offers Doctor of Business Administration, Master of Business Administration and Master
+offers Doctor of Business Administration (DBA), Master of Business Administration

-of Science degrees in accounting, business analytics, cybersecurity, finance, global
+(MBA), and Master of Science (MS) degrees in accounting, business analytics, cybersecurity,

 Established in 1966 with a grant from the Blakley-Braniff Foundation, the Braniff